inlets/inlets.dev/blog/_posts/2024-02-05-access-all-your-ssh-servers-with-sshmux.md

 date: 2023-09-01
 ---

-Access all your remote SSH servers on your network from a single TCP tunnel using the new sshmux feature.
+Access all your remote SSH servers on your network from a single TCP tunnel using the new sshmux feature in inlets-pro 0.9.24.

 ## Introduction